michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. For the Lord will not cast off his people, neither will he forsake his inheritance.

-15. But judgment shall return unto righteousness: and all the upright in heart shall follow it.shall follow…: Heb. shall be after it
+15. But judgment shall return unto righteousness: and all the upright in heart shall follow it.

 16. Who will rise up for me against the evildoers? or who will stand up for me against the workers of iniquity?

-17. Unless the Lord had been my help, my soul had almost dwelt in silence.almost: or, quickly
+17. Unless the Lord had been my help, my soul had almost dwelt in silence.

 18. When I said, My foot slippeth; thy mercy, O Lord, held me up.